Redwood National and State Parks (RNSP) is not "pristine".

 Today, only a third (40,000 acres) of Redwood National and State Parks' land is old-growth redwoods.
-These jig-saw like sections of healthy old-growth redwood forests are now surrounded by densly choked, second-growth forests.
+These jig-saw like sections of healthy old-growth redwood forests are now surrounded by 70,000 acres of densley choked, second-growth forests.
 After the old-growth redwoods were logged in the 1960s, much of land was then sewn by helicopters and planes with Douglas-fir seeds.

 Redwoods Rising is an exciting and new massive landscape-scale restoration program.
-Its focus is on places like the Lost Man Creek, Mill Creek and Prairie Creek watersheds.
+Its focus is on the Greater Mill Creek and Greater Prairie Creek watersheds.
 These are important riparian areas where old-growth redwoods had been logged.
 These watersheds make up tens of thousands of acres of second-growth forests which we are slowly treating.
 The goal is that centuries from now, these once-logged areas will once again have healthy steams, rivers, and old-growth forests.